bsubedi26/nodejs-OCR/README.md

 # nodejs-OCR
-A simple but useful program for Optical Character Recognition using Node.js
+A useful program for Optical Character Recognition for images using Node.js